glwagner/BoundaryLayerLES/README.md

 ## Destabilizing buoyancy flux

+Setups:

-Two initial conditions for a constant, destabilizing buoyancy flux:
+1. With a constant, destabilizing buoyancy flux:

-1. Initial linear stratification
+- Initial linear stratification
-2. Initial mixed layer + linear stratification below
+- Initial mixed layer + linear stratification below

+2. With a daily cycle of destabilizing buoyancy flux:
-3. Daily cycle with no internal heating
+- With no internal heating during the day (convection shutoff)
-4. Daily cycle with internal heating
+- With internal heating during the day (shallow restratification)